g4brielvs/g4brielvs.github.io/_posts/2020-06-05-have-you-ever-listened-to-miles-davis.md

 ---

 <blockquote>
 I had just finished doing an Armed Forces Day broadcast, you know, Voice of America and all that bullshit.
 I had just walked this pretty white girl named Judy out to get a cab.
-I had just walked this pretty white girl named Judy out to get a cab.
 She got in the cab, and I’m standing there in front of Birdland wringing wet because it’s a hot, steaming, muggy night in August.
 </blockquote>

 ![](https://www.dropbox.com/s/da7kk2fiv21tztl/2020-06-05-have-you-ever-listened-to-miles-davis.jpeg?raw=1)